ruro122020/basic-fetch-library/README.md

 ### Async Functions
-*URL: Is the URL that your API is using/
+*URL: Is the URL that your API is using\
 *body: Is an object that should only contain the data you want to post or update and nothing else.

 1. retrieve(url)